my-crazy-lab/knowledge-based/Books.md

     - [97 :arrow_right: 119](./1.0.0/inkjdo.md)
 - :x: Advanced Signal Processing in Wearable Sensors for Health Monitoring 40/208
 - :x: Blockchain Revolution `63/324`
-    -  khong phai sach sau ve technical
+    -  not a deep technical book
 - :x: Autonomous Driving
     - Technical, Legal and Social Aspects 81/698
 - :x: 5G and Beyond `74/310`
-    - tập hợp các nghiên cứu (các research paper hoặc book chapter) được biên soạn lại thành một tài liệu học thuật, giống như một sách chuyên khảo (edited volume)
+    - collection of research (research papers or book chapters) compiled into an academic document, like an edited volume
 - :x: The Art of Scalability
     - Talk more about the art of business, not software
 - :x: Java Threads - 3rd Edition